TypeScript if else

 Output:

-If the number of items from less than or equal to 5, the discount is 5%.
+If the number of items is less than or equal to 5, the discount is 5%.
 The statement in the if branch executes.

 If the number of items is less than or equal to 10, the discount is 10%.
 The statement in the else if branch executes.